cdaudt/ubuntu-byobu/README.md

 # Ubuntu+Byobu

- This docker image contains ubuntu distro + byobu installed.
-It allows for easier interactive sessions using docker.
+This git repo contains the dockerfile to build the docker image available in cdaudt/ubuntu-byobu.
+It is composed of ubuntu:latest + byobu package installed.

 ## How to use it